Pratik-7i/VIPER/README.md

 - `PresentorToInteractorProtocol` — *Presenter* calls, *Interactor* listens.
 - `PresenterToRouterProtocol` — *Presenter* calls, *Router* listens.

 Also, our protocol names must be different for different modules.
 One way to achieve this is to add the module name as a prefix.
-So the format could be <Module-Name><Protocol-Name> e.g if the module name is Login then view to presenter protocol name will be LoginViewToPresenterProtocol.
-Our example project follows this convention which we will see further in the story.
+So the format could be `<Module-Name><Protocol-Name>` e.g if the module name is Login then view to presenter protocol name will be `LoginViewToPresenterProtocol`.

+> **IMPORTANT**

 - View will have reference to presenter and presenter will have reference to view, because both are calling each other.
 - Presenter will have reference to inter-actor and inter-actor will have reference to Presenter, because both are calling each other.